Modeling Multivariate Time Series with Copula-linked Univariate D-vines

 \section{Estimation and Inference}

-As pointed out by \cite{Aas2009}, the inference for the D-vine consists of two parts: (a) the choice of bivariate copula types and (b) the estimation of the copula parameters.
-The same tasks apply to the uDvine and CuDvine.
-In Section 3.1, we discuss the model selection for the CuDvine.
+As pointed out by \cite{Aas2009}, the inference for D-vine consists of two parts: (a) the choice of bivariate copula types and (b) estimation of copula parameters.
+The same tasks apply to CuDvine.
+In Section 3.1, we discuss model selection for CuDvine.
 In particular, we propose a sequential model selection procedure for the component uDvine.
-In Section 3.2, we propose a two-stage MLE for the estimation of parameters in a given CuDvine.
+In Section 3.2, we propose a two-stage MLE for parameter estimation of a given CuDvine.